cosmos/cosmos-sdk/docs/core/app1.md

 ## Result

+Handler takes a Context and Msg and returns a Result.
 Result is motivated by the corresponding [ABCI result](TODO).
-It contains any return values, error information, logs, and meta data about the transaction:
+It contains return values, error information, logs, and meta data about the transaction:

 ```go
 // Result is the union of ResponseDeliverTx and ResponseCheckTx.